andrianaagrusa/354-Final-Proj/Explanation.md

 This document will outline the history of C++ and why it is valuable in the Game Development industry.

+**NOTE:** Please complete the tutorial before reading through this document.

 ## History:

 C++ was invented in 1979 as a step up from C. It was developed to support object-oriented programming.